-After having explored its links with literary figures, Chaumet continues to share its affinity with the arts with the public, through the exhibition Dess(e)in de Nature.
+After having explored its links with literary figures, Chaumet continues to share its affinity with the arts with the public, through the second edition of the exhibition Dess(e)in de nature.
 It forms a promenade never experienced before among the fauna and flora that have been major sources of inspiration for the Maison since it was established.

 From detailed studies evoking botanical plates made by the Maison’s jewellers to the final piece, Chaumet reveals to the public, step by step, the secrets of its jewelled garden, where the most beautiful precious stones flourish.

 The visit lasts 45 minutes with reservation required to visit.
 Reserve using the module below.

 Self-guided visit.
 Art appreciation representatives will be present for consultation.

 Whether wild or tamed by man, the Maison’s jewellers have constantly celebrated the wonder of nature through the ages in their drawings and designs.

 Oak leaves tiara, circa 1890 – 1900.